turtlepod/genbu/README.md

 ## Changelog:

 ### 0.1.4 (beta)
-* Add basic WooCommerce support.
+* Add basic WooCommerce Plugin support.
 * Disable comment error on pages.
+* Add basic support for The Events Calendar Plugin

 ### 0.1.3
 * Read more no longer using filter, now using template function.